For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 Physical Symptoms

-The physical symptoms that can be seen in postpartum depression are as follows:
+Physical symptoms that can be seen in postpartum depression are as follows:

-• Often slows down or fidgets
+• Often slowing down or moving,

-• Inability to relieve tension
+• inability to relax tension

 • Loss of libido and withdrawal from sexual intercourse.